Skip to main content

 Humboldt Forum Berlin: Ethnological Collections © ©Stiftung Berliner Schloss – Humboldt Forum, Stiftung Preußischer Kulturbesitz

 But the unique artefacts do not only present the fascinating traditions of other cultures.
-A new curation method also addresses the circumstances under which they were taken from indigenous communities and the dilemma of the actors on the ground, in short: the difficult history of colonialism and the role of Europe with its after effects felt up to the present day.
+A special curation method also addresses the circumstances under which they were taken from indigenous communities and the dilemma of the actors on the ground, in short: the difficult history of colonialism and the role of Europe with its after effects felt up to the present day.

 Exhibition "Buildings from Oceania. at the Ethnological Museum in the Humboldt Forum in Berlin